vibhor-jain22/lm-lab-gitops-approach/README.md

 * You should fork this repository so that you can edit, commit and push back to your own repository

+### Step 1 - Fork this repository

+Fork this repository to your own GitHub account.

+We fork the repository so that you can edit some of the code and push back your changes.

+### Step 2 - Explore the devops-bookstore-api Helm chart

+The [devops-bookstore-api](./devops-bookstore-api) directory is set up as a [Helm chart](https://helm.sh/docs/) for deploying the bookstore API.

+You'll see the following files:

+**Chart.yaml** This file defines our Helm chart including the name, chart version and application version.

+**values.yaml** This file defines all the variables that are passed to our Helm chart.
+They essentially configure what is deployed and how it is deployed.
+We'll be editing this shortly.

+**templates** This directory contains the Kubernetes YAML files that make up this chart.
+It bundles together the service, deployment and anything else needed.

+### Step 3 - Update the values.yaml and push

+Within the **values.yaml** file you'll see a value for the repository.
+You should update this to be that of the Docker image you pushed.

+Examples of what it might look like:

+On GCP it would look something like:  eu.gcr.io/some-project-id/devops-bookstore-api

+On AWS it would look something like:

+On Azure it would look something like:

+Once you have made the changes, commit them and push back to your repository.

-### Step 1 - Grab the ArgoCD password
+### Step 4 - Grab the ArgoCD password

+Now the exciting part - lets get your container deployed!

+Firstly we need to log in to the ArgoCD tool.
 This is also covered in the provisioning guide so please ignore if you've already done this

 By default, ArgoCD generates a password for you.
 To extract this run the following command: